 - After the realistic value to the College has been determined and any costs have been approved, the form is signed by the Chief Financial Officer and forwarded to the president for his/her review and approval.

-Responsibilities of the Vice President for Access and Development
+Responsibilities of the Assistant Vice President and Chief Advancement Officer

 - The office of the Foundation is responsible for maintaining the documentation of all donated items.
 The documentation is then used to report on an annual basis the amount of in-kind gifts to the Tennessee Board of Regents.
 In addition, the office is responsible for acknowledging any gift donated to the institution or foundation.
 The acknowledgment should include a description of the item but should not include the dollar value for the item.
 The institution shall assume no responsibility for establishing a value of gifts for tax purposes of the donor.